pure-love/chenzhengqiang/README.md

 DO NOT LAUGH AT MY BROKEN ENGLISH!

-I AM Backer,and my chinese name is chenzhengqiang do remember me,do appreciate me,you will like me!
+I AM Backer,and my chinese name is chenzhengqiang

----------------------2015/8/7--------------------
-this is my first try of using github,some of projects already upload,just clone it,if you are interested.

-I AM Backer,and my chinese name is chenzhengqiang.

 do remember me,do appreciate me,you will like me!